Owenm05/card-game/README.md

 # card-game
 <div align="center">

-  This is a projuct done in python with the end goal of having a working game
+  <b> This is a projuct done in python with the end goal of having a working game </b>

   <h1> goals </h1>